About Long COVID

 - Changes in menstrual period cycles

-There is no single test that can diagnose long COVID itself, but doctors may order a variety of tests to better understand symptoms or to rule out other possible causes.
+There is no single test that can diagnose long COVID.
+Doctors may order tests to better understand symptoms or to rule out other possible causes.
 They may also ask about a patient’s history of COVID-19 infection and underlying medical conditions.

-Some people with long COVID receive a diagnosis of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), postural orthostatic tachycardia syndrome (POTS), dysautonomia, fibromyalgia, or other health conditions.
-Medical specialists may be able to apply the same treatments and therapies for known conditions to help people with long COVID.
+Some people with long COVID have symptoms of autoimmune disease, postural orthostatic tachycardia syndrome (POTS), dysautonomia, myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), fibromyalgia, mast cell activation syndrome (MCAS), or other health conditions.
+Health care providers may be able to apply similar treatments and therapies to help manage long COVID.

-The best way to prevent long COVID and post-COVID conditions is to avoid getting infected with the virus that causes COVID-19.
+The best way to prevent long COVID is to avoid getting infected or reinfected with the virus that causes COVID-19.
 The more steps you take to protect yourself, the safer you will be.

-Vaccination is the best way to reduce your chances of infection.
-Visit Find COVID-19 vaccine locations to sign up for a free COVID-19 vaccine at a nearby clinic, hospital, pharmacy, or community site.
+Vaccination is the best way to reduce your chances of severe infection.
+There is growing evidence that vaccination may also reduce the risk of long-term symptoms and complications.
+Stay up to date on your COVID-19 vaccines, including boosters.
+Visit Find COVID-19 vaccine locations to locate a COVID-19 vaccine at a nearby clinic, hospital, pharmacy, or community site.

-Because no single step on its own is perfect at preventing COVID-19, the safest thing to do is layer prevention measures when you can.
+Because no single step on its own is perfect at preventing COVID-19, layering preventive measures is best.
 Visit Protect Yourself & Others: COVID-19 to learn more about preventing the spread of COVID-19.

 Impact on communities